Orient Point Ferry Terminal

 | Vehicle Access | Cars, motorcycles, and select larger vehicles; check current rules before traveling |

-| Service Pattern | Year-round, with schedules that may vary by season and demand |
+| Service Pattern | Year-round, with schedules that may vary by season, demand, and operating conditions |

-| Crossing Time | Typically about 80 minutes, though operations and conditions may affect timing |
+| Crossing Time | Typically about 80 minutes, though weather and operations may affect timing |

 | Nearby Attractions | Orient Beach State Park, North Fork hamlets, waterfront scenery, and Greenport farther west |